woodenworks/project-kraken/adventure-content/monsters/Kynerith.md

 ***Pale Ward.*** Kynerith is surrounded by a faint psychic veil.
 The first time she takes damage on a round, reduce that damage by 10 (once per round).

-***Death Knows Names.*** Whenever a creature within 60 feet dies, Kynerith regains 10 hit points and may immediately teleport up to 30 feet.
+***Death Knows Names.*** Whenever a creature within 60 feet dies, Kynerith regains 10 hit points.

+***Fractured Memory.*** Once per turn, when a creature fails a saving throw against one of Kynerith’s spells or abilities, it forgets how to use one of its class features (chosen randomly by the GM) until the end of its next turn.

 ***Protective Lab Gear.*** Kynerith begins the fight with 55 temporary Hit Points.